scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

 {% img left /images/blog/whiskey/week2-whiskies.jpg 400 %}
 The theme for this week is single malt whiskey.
 The term "single malt" has become synonymous with high quality.
-You may even people say that they like a nice "single malt" and not mention that it's whiskey.
+You may even hear people say that they like a nice "single malt" and not mention the word whiskey.
 That's how popular and recognized the term has become.

 Some individuals think this is the only real style of whiskey and frown upon anything that's blended.
 They forget that